centre-for-humanities-computing/ndhl.neic/project_plan/ndhl_projectplan.md

 ## Background and project idea

-Development of e-infrastructure in the humanities and arts have typically focused on enrichment available to domain experts in core areas such as literature, history, and media studies.
-Only recently we are starting to see infrastructural initiatives intended to support data-intensive research in digital humanities.
+Development of e-infrastructure in the humanities has typically focused on data enrichment for domain experts in core areas of humanities such as literature, history, and media studies.
+Only recently, are we starting to see infrastructural initiatives intended to support data-intensive research in digital humanities (e.g., modeling and analysis of large collection of cultural heritage data).
 These initiatives are, however, national and developed in parallel across the Nordics with limited knowledge sharing or cross-fertilization.
 To anticipate developments in national infrastructure and develop a pan-nordic platform for expert users (i.e., researchers with rich code repositories and technical research profiles), Nordic Digital Humanities Laboratory (NDHL) will design and implement a shared compute and data infrastructure that can facilitate code and data sharing for highly heterogeneous and unstructured cultural heritage data across the Nordics.
 NDHL is a digital humanities initiative in the Nordic countries with the goal of providing said infrastructure for expert users initially and, in time, for the rest of humanities and arts.
 This project plan describes the pre-study for NDHL.

 > NDHL's goal is to provide a shared software and application layer for modeling and analysis of cultural heritage data across the Nordics.
 The NDHL prestudy will provide design patterns and build community required to initiate NDHL.